 Today we are discussing the hexagon quilt pattern and are making some fun quilted projects with this shape.
 This is #27 class in our series of free classes on how to make a quilt.

 After 26 free step-by-step illustrated quilting foundation classes, we are now delving into the world of actually making fun quilted projects using the designs of a range of interesting quilt designers.
 You’ll be putting your acquired quilting techniques to good use and continue to learn more quilting techniques and methods as you are moving along.

 ‘tis the season… to get the sewing machine out and to freshen up our kitchen – and table linens.
 Out with the old, in with the news.
 What great way of sprucing up the kitchen with a couple of new, colorful potholders.
 How about a trivet and cup coasters to match for the breakfast table??

 These designs here build upon your skills that you’d gained in our free online quilting course for beginners.
 Now you are on your way and start making actually adorable projects.
-Have a go at this lovely set of quilted kitchen accessories.
+Have a go at making a lovely set of quilted kitchen accessories.

 Image / design by Creating at Home